 To inspect this requirement, the inspector(s) should select a sample of personnel for a firearms demonstration, which includes all assigned firearm types.
 Firearms activities should be coordinated with the licensee prior to the inspection.
 The inspector(s) should select armed personnel who have demonstrated a range of proficiency.
 Firearms training records should denote shooting proficiency qualification scores.
 The inspector(s) should ensure that marginal shooters are included in the sample.

-For this inspection effort, the size subject to this demonstration should be no more 20 percent of the total personnel on shift who maintain firearms qualifications with the firearms selected for the demonstration.
-For example, would be the sample size for a shift of 23 to 27 personnel, while would be the sample size for a shift of 28 to 32 personnel.
+For this inspection effort, the size of the sample of personnel subject to this demonstration should be no more than 20 percent of the total personnel on shift who maintain firearms qualifications with the firearms selected for the demonstration.
+For example, five would be the sample size for a shift of 23 to 27 personnel, while six would be the sample size for a shift of 28 to 32 personnel.

 Prior to observing the actual demonstration of weapons qualification courses, the inspector(s) should review the licensee’s courses of fire as identified in the licensee’s T&Q plan and implementing procedures.
-While observing the courses of fire, the inspector(s) should determine if the licensee is conducting the courses as identified plans and procedures.
+While observing the courses of fire, the inspector(s) should determine if the licensee is conducting the courses as identified in their security plans and implementing procedures.

 While observing the weapons demonstration, the inspector(s) should adhere to the licensee’s range safety guidelines.
 The inspector(s) should also be considerate of the licensee’s range instructor(s) responsibilities during range activities.